RocketDerp/April14_2025/Important/War_Against_NonFiction/Introduction_to_War_Against_NonFiction.md

 This was *outside* the relam of weaponized / media invasion.
 This is strictly domestic USA technology of change from printing press for newspapers and magazines over to television.

-Andrew Postamn, son of Neil Postman, came out in public on Febuary 2, 2017 to confirm that this (1985 media ecology theory) was the root of our USA situation: https://www.theguardian.com/media/2017/feb/02/amusing-ourselves-to-death-neil-postman-trump-orwell-huxley
+Andrew Postman, son of Neil Postman, **came out in public on Febuary 2, 2017** to confirm that this (1985 media ecology theory) was the root of our USA situation: https://www.theguardian.com/media/2017/feb/02/amusing-ourselves-to-death-neil-postman-trump-orwell-huxley

 &nbsp;